The NK433 modular assault rifle, first introduced in 2017, was offered by Heckler & Koch for the German army as a replacement for the current G36.

 Another competition, albeit a substantially smaller scale, was announced in Germany in January 2017.
 This time the new rifle became necessary for special operations forces.
 The Department of Defense Procurement determined the need for 1705 rifles, which still need to add five pieces for evaluation tests and another 40 for acceptance tests, that is, the winner will have to deliver a total of 1750 rifles.
 As for the requirements for a rifle, some of them are known: a rifle chambered for 5.56x45 mm with a short stroke of a gas piston, a barrel life of at least 10000 shots, a receiver three times longer.
 The rifle must adapt to right-handed and singing and be equipped with STANAG 4694 guides on the receiver trim and receiver so that you can install accessories such as a laser module, flashlight and other devices.
 The weapon must be compatible with the silencer and must have a length of less than 900 mm without a silencer; the maximum weight without a magazine and optics must not exceed 3,8 kg.

-Rheinmetall will undoubtedly offer its RS556 model for this competition, however, Heckler & Koch has to offer its models HK416A5 or HK416A5, while the participation of Haenel is questionable.
-As with the aforementioned competition, little is known about foreign applicants who could take part in the German competition.
-The special operations squadrons of Germany (KSK) began to receive the new Haenel RS-9 .338 LM sniper rifle in the 2016 year, which in the Bundeswehr was designated G-29.
-The length of the weapon is 1275 mm, barrel length 690 mm, with the butt folded, the total length is reduced to 1020 mm.
+Rheinmetall will undoubtedly offer its RS556 model for this competition, however, Heckler & Koch should offer their NK416A5 or NK416A5 models, while Haenel's participation is still in question.
+As with the aforementioned competition, little is known about foreign applicants who might take part in the German competition.
+German special operations squadrons (KSK) began to receive the new Haenel RS-9 .338 LM sniper rifle in 2016, designated G-29 in the Bundeswehr.
+The length of the weapon is 1275 mm, the barrel length is 690 mm, with the stock folded, the total length is reduced to 1020 mm.
 The KSK special forces chose the Steiner Military 5-25x56-ZF sight, to which, in the case of firing at close range, the Aimpoint Micro 1-2 collimator sight is attached.
-In June, the Special Forces 2017 began to receive a B & T Monoblock silencer, specially designed for the .338 LM caliber.
-He adds another 222 mm to the length of the rifle and another 652 gram to its weight, which without accessories is 7,54 kg.
+In June 2017, spetsnaz began to receive a B&T Monoblock silencer specially designed for the .338 LM caliber.
+It adds another 222mm to the rifle's length and another 652 grams to its weight, which is 7,54kg without accessories.

 More recently, it became known that the new G95 assault rifle (HK416A7) will replace the automatic G36KA1 / A2 / A4 automatic rifles.
 A new weapon will go into service with units of special operations forces of the ground forces and naval special forces.